Copyright © 1998-2018 Olly Betts

-> Survex is a multi-platform open-source cave surveying package.
-Version 1.2 runs on UNIX, Microsoft Windows, and macOS.
+Survex is a multi-platform open-source cave surveying package.
+Versions 1.2 and later run on UNIX, Microsoft Windows, and macOS.
 We're investigating support for phones and tablets.

-> We are well aware that not everyone has access to super hardware - often surveying projects are run on little or no budget and any computers used are donated.
+We are well aware that not everyone has access to super hardware - often surveying projects are run on little or no budget and any computers used are donated.
 We aim to ensure that Survex is feasible to use on low-spec machines.
 Obviously it won't be as responsive, but we intend it to be usable.
 Please help us to achieve this by giving us some feedback if you use Survex on a slow machine.

 Survex is capable of processing extremely complex caves very quickly and has a very effective, real-time cave viewer which allows you to rotate, zoom, and pan the cave using mouse or keyboard.
 We have tested it extensively using CUCC and ARGE's surveys of the caves under the Loser Plateau in Austria (over 25,000 survey legs, and over 140km of underground survey data).
 This can all be processed in around 10 seconds on a low-end netbook.
 Survex is also used by many other survey projects around the world, including the Ogof Draenen survey, the Easegill resurvey project, the OFD survey, the OUCC Picos expeditions, and the Hong Meigui China expeditions.

 Survex is still actively being worked on.
 Version 1.0 was complete in some sense, but development continues - initially in reshaping Survex into a more integrated GUI package.

 We encourage feedback from users on important features or problems, which will help to direct future development.
 See the "Mailing List" section of this manual for the best way to contact us.